WOlsen24/Calculator/README.md

 # Calculator
-A program with multiple calculators for different problems
+A program with multiple calculators for different problems!